nicolettedeville/Digital-Clock/README.md

-# digital-clock
+# Digital-Clock

-A 12 hour format clock that also show the month, day, and year.
+A digital clock that tells time in a 12 hour format and includes the month, day, and year.